ClinicalTools/SimEncounters/Assets/Plugins/crosstales/FileBrowser/README.txt

 * Unity 2018 and newer: .NET 4.6 api compatibility level required
 * Unity before 2018: .NET 2.0 api compatibility level required
 * IL2CPP is only supported in the PRO-version

-### macOS
-* Sync calls can throw exceptions in development builds after the panel loses and gains focus.
-Use async calls to avoid this.